benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 Warning: Invalid argument supplied for foreach() in /mnt/web2/c0/81/5436181/htdocs/siegen/wp-admin/includes/plugin.php on line 1290
 -> admin_menu hook?

-When editing a Link with an "invalid recipient" (form was modified) he should replace the old one nonetheless.

 * Currently, only one form can be used (selectable at the settings page)
 * The URL could be detected (find all articles containing a contact form, and propose them in a select box)